-Jeffrey L. Forbes, President elect and vice President, is the marketing coordinator for the Goodwin Heart Pine Co. in Micanopy and is a 1994 graduate of the College of William and Mary in Virginia with a BA degree in Anthropology and American History.
+Jeffrey L. Forbes, President, is the marketing coordinator for the Goodwin Heart Pine Co. in Micanopy and is a 1994 graduate of the College of William and Mary in Virginia with a BA degree in Anthropology and American History.
 Residents of Micanopy since 1997, Jeffrey and his wife, Megan, moved to Gainesville in 1994.
 He is Senior Warden of the Episcopal Church of the Mediator in Micanopy, President of the Micanopy Historic Preservation Trust and board member of the Thrasher Warehouse Preservation Corporation in Micanopy.
 Jeffrey also served as a volunteer project manager in the restoration of warehouse 2; part of the Micanopy Historical Society Museum.
 His extracurricular interests include studying Southern cultural and natural history, enjoying architecture, playing acoustic music and singing Sacred Harp/Shape Note music.

-Dr. James Perran Ross, Secretary and ex-officio President, is a wildlife biologist (University of Florida, retired) who runs his own consulting business.
+Dr. James Perran Ross, Secretary, is a wildlife biologist (University of Florida, retired) who runs his own consulting business.
 He is an international conservationist specializing in alligators, crocodiles, and sea turtles, widely published and working extensively on Florida wildlife-conservation issues.
 He has served on the Friend's Board since 2005.

 Jeff Hocutt, Treasurer, graduated from the University of Florida in 1985.
 He is the Alachua County 4-H Association Chairman, the Alachua County 4-H Poultry Club Leader, and has served on Alachua County Youth Fair and Livestock Association as Vice President.
 Jeff is also a member of the UF College of Liberal Arts and Sciences Dean’s Circle Leadership Council and a life member of the University of Florida Alumni Association.
 He enjoys gardening, sports, and life on the farm and, of course the Paynes Prairie.